 For more than 400 years, Shakespeare’s 37 surviving plays, 154 sonnets, and other poems have been read, performed, taught, reinterpreted, and enjoyed the world over.
 In the interest of contemporary connections for teachers and students, this Teacher Guide includes ideas for bringing the Bard and pop culture together, along with how performers around the world have infused their respective local histories and cultures into these works.

 The 116th U.S Congress that began its two year session in January 2019 is historic for a few reasons.
 The Speaker of the House, Nancy Pelosi, is not only the first woman to hold the position, but is the first person to return to the Speaker’s office in the House of Representatives since Sam Rayburn in 1955.
 On another historical note, 102 women were elected to the House of Representatives and 25 serve in the Senate—the most women ever elected to Congress.
-With next year marking one hundred years since ratification of the 19th Amendment that gave some women the right to vote in the United States, this Women’s History Month is about more than just looking back.
+With next year marking one hundred years since ratification of the 19th Amendment that gave some women the right to vote in the United States, women’s history is about more than just looking back.

 What are we teaching and learning when we analyze films?
 Who’s missing from the story?
 This resource is offered for teachers across the humanities who use film and incorporate opportunities for students to develop media analysis skills.